dmtyry/IntroToKubernetes/Challenges/10-opsmonitoring.md

 1. Show logs for the containers running in your cluster.
 2. Log into a running container and issue bash commands.
-3. Show Azure Monitor working.
+3. Show Azure Monitor for Containers working.

 ## Learning Resources
 - Azure Monitoring for Containers: